ksator/junos-verifications-automation-with-jsnapy/README.md

 While installing Jsnapy, it creates Jsnapy folder at /etc and and /etc/logs.
 You can refer to this [link] (https://github.com/Juniper/jsnapy/wiki#while-installing-jsnapy-it-creates-jsnapy-folder-at-etc-and-and-etclogs) for the details.

-### /etc/jsnapy/jsnapy.cfg file:
+### jsnapy.cfg file:
-It contains default path for configuration files, snapshots and testfiles.
+/etc/jsnapy/jsnapy.cfg file contains default path for configuration files, snapshots and testfiles.
 If required, overwrite the path in this file with your paths.

 ### configuration files:
 /etc/jsnapy serves as the default lookup directory to search for configuration files when running various jsnapy commands.